 In accordance with Article 28 of Regulation (EU) 2021/1059 a Monitoring committee will be set within three months after the approval of the Programme.
 The composition of the Monitoring committee will ensure a balanced representation of the relevant authorities, intermediate bodies and representatives of the programme partners and will also include representatives of bodies jointly set up in the whole programme area or covering a part thereof.
 The composition of the JMC will respect the principles of partnership and multi-level governance and will include public authorities (regional, local nd other); economic and social partners; representative of civil society, such as environmental partners, non-governmental organisations, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination; research organisations and universities and etc. The JMC shall also involve stakeholders from the regional consultations and members of the JWG.
 The approach will ensure closing the loop and continuity in the process of projects identification, monitoring of the implementation and evaluation of the programme.
+The JMC will be duly informed about the activities of the Technical Assistance.

-The main competencies and responsibilities of the Monitoring committee will be set up in accordance with Article 30 of the Regulation (EU) 2021/1059
+The main competencies and responsibilities of the Monitoring committee will be set up in accordance with Article 30 of the Regulation (EU) 2021/1059.